Drannon/Lboro/AST/CW2/BG-Research/bg.md

 - Assume that the local authority and regulators are respected, and that companies are not weighing risk of fines against cost of compliance
 - Further, assume that water companies are not lobbying to reduce fine amounts, but only to impact local policy.

+---

+## Tue 25 Nov 2025 - Reworked Questions

+1. What key stakeholders are in the Test and Itchen Management Catchment, and what are their worldviews?
+This will inform any recommendations by ensuring we consider all parties who may have an effect.
+    - PIG MODEL
+    - CATWOE
+2. What subsystems are present in the system, and what influence do they have on each other?
+Understanding the driving factors for positive and negative behaviour and their sensitivity to intervention would allow for maximum positive change with as little effort and negative consequence as possible
+    - Systemigram
+    - CLD
+    - System Dynamics
+    - HTA
+    - Context Diagram
+3. How effective will current initiatives to improve water security be, and what can be learnt from them?
+    - CLD
+    - Systemigram
+    - System Dynamics
+4. What would the knock-on effects of an intervention be?
+Different types of intervention on different parts of the system could cause wildly differeing effects, or none at all.
+    - RMF
+    - Accimap
+    - System Dynamics to support
+5. What are the current greenhouse gas emittors in the system, and are there any opportunities for carbon offsetting in the recommendations?
+    - Rich Picture
+    - Systemigram